TED Style Speaking Master Class - Free video series!

 Leaders Voice: From invisible to leading change

-Helen Needham was in forties when she was diagnosed as autistic, three years after her son’s diagnosis.
+Helen Needham was in her forties when she was diagnosed as autistic, three years after her son’s diagnosis.

 As a senior leader in a global organisation, Helen felt compelled to make a difference.
 She wanted to shift perceptions around different ways of thinking and build a ‘neurodiversity’ network to support and empower people with autism and other neurodevelopmental differences such as ADHD, ADD, dyslexia, dyspraxia, dyscalculia, Tourettes, OCD and bipolar mood disorder.